kwokcb/materialxWeb/flask/ocio/README.md

 ### Dependents
 - `flask` and `flask-socketio` Python packages
 - `socket-io` Javascript library
 - `materialxocio` MaterialX / OCIO library which contains logic for generation.
+See <a href="https://github.com/kwokcb/materialxocio" target="_blank">Github repository</a> for more details.
+This library will pull in:
+    - `Materialx` : whatever version if installed.
+The minimum version is 1.38.9.
+    - `opencolorio` : Version 2.2.0 is minimally required as this version includes default configurations
+    as part of the package.

 ### Installation

-Either install the package from `PyPi`:
+Either install the package from `PyPi` (soon to be available):

 ```
 pip install materialx_ocio_app